 The research goal of the department is to establish the Physiology Research Program of the Graduate School of Biomedical Sciences of the University of North Texas Health Science Center at Fort Worth as an nationally and internationally recognized program of research and pre-doctoral and post-doctoral training.

 The core of the department's research is the physiology and pathophysiology of the cardiovascular system.
 Members of the department are nationally and internationally recognized in their specific areas of research.
-Faculty members of the Department of Integrative Physiology serve on grant review panels for the National Institutes of Health and the American Heart Association, as well as the editorial boards of prestigious cardiovascular journals, and hold offices in several scientific and clinical organizations.
+Faculty members of the Department of Integrative Physiology and Anatomy serve on grant review panels for the National Institutes of Health and the American Heart Association, as well as the editorial boards of prestigious cardiovascular journals, and hold offices in several scientific and clinical organizations.

 Current Research Projects

 Steve W. Mifflin, Ph.D., Chair and Professor (Ph.D., Physiology and Biophysics, University of Texas Medical Branch, 1983).
 Research focuses on brainstem neurons that regulate blood pressure and respiration.
 Of particular interest is how these neurons adapt following chronic changes in physiological state (high blood pressure, low oxygen levels, sleep apnea, high salt intake).
 Studies are conducted over the spectrum from conscious, freely moving animals to single cell electrophysiology.
 The goal is to better understand if alterations in central nervous system function in pathophysiological states are protective or contribute to the pathophysiology.
 This knowledge can guide new therapeutic approaches.